 Help navigate difficult conversations and give employees real mental health support with Spill.

+Mental health and performance management are interconnected in many ways.
 Around one in every six employees will experience a mental health disorder each year – but the sad truth is that plenty of managers won’t realise an employee is suffering until it affects their performance at work.

 Not showing up (absenteeism), showing up and feeling unable to work (presenteeism), low productivity and strained working relationships are common signs that someone might be struggling, and they all have an impact on the bottom line.
 Work can feel overwhelming, exhausting or all a bit pointless when you’re not feeling strong enough to cope with the day.

-Raising concerns about someone’s performance when they’re already under pressure is one of the trickiest situations you can find yourself in as a team leader.
+Looking after your employee and your business at the same time can be a delicate balancing act.
+And raising concerns about someone’s performance when they’re already under pressure is one of the trickiest situations you can find yourself in as a team leader.
 Luckily, you’re three conversations away from helping your colleague to feel supported towards a full recovery, and managing business expectations, too.

-Talking to an employee about their mental health
+How to talk to an employee about their mental health

 Whether an employee’s told you that they’re experiencing a mental health issue, or you’ve noticed some changes in their behaviour and you’d like to ask how they’re feeling, an open chat is on the menu.